muaazw7/auto-insurance-risk-data-warehouse/README.md

 Insurance companies require structured analytical data models to evaluate claim severity, driver risk, accident trends, coverage exposure, and profitability.
 This project designs a dimensional warehouse structure to support scalable reporting and business intelligence analysis.

 ## Project Overview
 The data warehouse was designed to support analytical reporting and risk analysis for an auto insurance company.
-The model uses a central claim fact table connected to driver, vehicle, insurance, accident, coverage, and time dimensions.
+The model uses a central claim fact table connected to driver, vehicle, insurance, accident, coverage, and time dimensions to enable multidimensional analysis.

 ## Data Warehouse Summary
 - Star schema architecture